["/users/{id}" {:name :users

 :id-key :db/id}]]

-routes have a different :id-key
+Notice that todo routes have a different :id-key and they also don’t have

-prefix.
-Whenever a new common options map ({:id-key :db/id}
+the /api/v1 prefix.
+Whenever a new common options map ({:id-key :db/id}) is

-encountered, it replaces the previous map ({::serr/path-prefix "/api/v1"}
+encountered, it replaces the previous map ({::serr/path-prefix "/api/v1"}).

 Can you improve this documentation?Edit on GitHub

-cljdoc is a website building & hosting documentation for Clojure/Script libraries
+cljdoc builds & hosts documentation for Clojure/Script libraries